-Below is a model communication listing the 2008 limits.
+elow is a model communication listing the 2011 Saver's Credit limits.
 Plan sponsors can use this model communication to recruit non-highly compensated employees into the plan.
 Please customize this notice, especially in regards to the reference to a company contribution in the last paragraph.